daniel-beet/acme.sh.wiki-clone/Synology-NAS-Guide.md

 export SYNO_DID='YOUR VALUE'
 ```

 When we want to use https to deploy the new certificate and connect to "localhost", we need to add the --insecure option to the deploy command to prevent curl errors. refer to [https://github.com/acmesh-official/acme.sh/wiki/Options-and-Params].
-If you enabled HTTP/2 you still receive a curl 16 error but the script succeeds.
+If you enabled HTTP/2 you still receive a curl 16 error probably due to missing http2 dependencies on the NAS but the script succeeds.

 ```sh
 $ cd /usr/local/share/acme.sh